uvarc/rc-website/content/userinfo/rivanna/software/alphafold.md

 ## Dockerfile

 We prepared a Docker image based on the official Dockerfile with some modifications.

+### Version 2.0

 The biggest issues are the TensorFlow version and missing cudnn/cusolver libraries as reported [here](https://github.com/deepmind/alphafold/pull/28).

 Our current solution is: